 testosterone-dripped / gospel-tripped renditions never failed to surpass

 the originals.
-By the end of 1988, Pickett limited his tour schedule
+By the end of 1988, Pickett limited his touring schedule

 to only major festivals and large events.
 (He performed with Bruce